 Kratom can also be considered a nervous system depressant.
-Most people who use it described how it relieves pain and works as an anti-anxiety treatment.
+Most people who use it describe how it relieves pain and works as an anti-anxiety treatment.
 Other side effects are the following:

 Effects of Kratom In The Long Run

-It usually depends on usage on: how long it takes to get addicted to Kratom.
-Long-term use of Kratom may link to more severe effects on the mind and in the body.
+It usually depends on usage on how long it takes to get addicted to Kratom.
+Long-term use of Kratom may link to more severe effects on the mind and the body.
 The more Kratom you use, the more significant the side effects grow.
-A study showed that most people have long term effects of the following:
+A study showed that most people have long-term effects of the following: